canonical/vanilla-framework/templates/docs/previously-in-v2.md

 <hr>

 This table is an exhaustive list of all changes to components made in Vanilla v2, including new components added, updated or deprecated.
-See [the migration guide](/docs/migration-guide-to-v3) to learn about all the breaking changes from Vanilla v2 to Vanilla v3.0.
+See [the migration guide](/docs/migration-guide-to-v3) to learn about all the breaking changes from Vanilla v2 to v3.0.

 <table>
   <thead>